 If you have any technical difficulties during the video interview, or if there are any adjustments you need for this stage of the assessment process, just let the recruitment team know and we’ll make sure we can accommodate you.

 Try and construct your answers well and speak slowly enough that you can be heard

 Like many other graduate and intern recruiters, the final stage of our selection process is an assessment centre.

-During the day you will complete several exercises, including one-to-one competency-based interviews, an individual case study and a group exercise, which will give you real insight into life on our Graduate Programme.
-Refer to our hints and tips in the telephone interview section for the interviews, but remember you’ll be speaking with managers from the area of the business that you’ve applied to, so they will be keen to go into more detail about your education, experience and motivations.
+During the day you’ll complete several exercises, including one-to-one competency-based interviews, an individual case study and a group exercise, which will give you real insight into life on our Internship Programme.
+Refer to our hints and tips in the telephone interview section for the interviews, but remember you’ll be speaking with managers from the area of the business that you’ve applied to, so they’ll be keen to go into more detail about your education, experience and motivations.
 In other words, be prepared to go into detail.

-For the group and case study exercises, you will be given a brief on the day, so the best advice is to take in all the information you’ll be given to ensure you meet the brief.
-The atmosphere at our assessment centres is welcoming and friendly, although the exercises are challenging and you will need to perform at a very high standard to be made an offer.
-Always check basic information to ensure you arrive at the correct time and are appropriately dressed.
-Be aware of how you are presenting yourself at all times: you won’t be penalised for looking nervous as this is a normal reaction, but if you don’t appear to be engaged it’s hard to make a positive impression.
+The atmosphere at our assessment centres is welcoming and friendly, although the exercises are challenging and you’ll need to perform at a very high standard to be made an offer.
+Always check basic information to make sure you arrive at the correct time and are appropriately dressed.
+Be aware of how you’re presenting yourself at all times: you won’t be penalised for looking nervous as this is a normal reaction, but if you don’t appear to be engaged it’s hard to make a positive impression.